COVID-19 Policies and Restrictions

 Face Coverings are also not required for staff who solely occupy a secured, enclosed space such as within private offices when the door is closed and only one occupant is present.

-- Have traveled outside of Juneau for more than 72 hours wihin the last 10 days
+- Not have traveled outside of Juneau in the last ten days

 We expect that all members of the on-campus housing community - residents, faculty, staff, and guests act in a manner that demonstrates respect and consideration for those around them, including respect and consideration for the health and safety of all community members.
 All residents are prohibited from creating a health or safety hazard within housing and the University may request or require a resident to leave housing if their continued presence in the housing community poses a health or safety risk for community members.